7 Gross Profit Margin Statistics For eCommerce Stores

 Direct-to-consumer brands typically achieve gross margins between 30% and 50%, which allows them to cover operating costs while maintaining competitiveness.

-For comparison, smaller eCommerce stores average around 30% gross margin, while larger enterprises tend to hover around 37%.
+For comparison, smaller eCommerce stores average around 30% gross margin, while larger enterprises tend to achieve higher margins through scale and efficiency.

 How do eCommerce profit margins compare by industry sector?